-Cleaning/Replacing the Filter Cartridge A reminder message appears on the control panel display, after a specified number of days, to remind you to clean the MicroClean Ultra filters.
+13.1 Cleaning/Replacing the Filter Cartridge A reminder message appears on the control panel display, after a specified number of days, to remind you to clean the MicroClean Ultra filters.
 This reminder must be reset at each interval.
+Refer to Section 13.7 for additional information and reminder must be reset at each interval.
 Refer to Section 12.7, for additional information and programming details.